Ballistite: Cordite and legal issues

 Meanwhile, a government committee in Great Britain, called the "Explosives Committee" and chaired by Sir Frederick Abel, monitored foreign developments in explosives.
 Abel and Sir James Dewar, who was also on the committee, jointly patented a modified form of ballistite in 1889.
 This consisted of 58% nitroglycerin by weight, 37% guncotton and 5% petroleum jelly.
 Using acetone as a solvent, it was extruded as spaghetti-like rods initially called "cord powder" or "the committee's modification of ballistite", but this was soon abbreviated to cordite.

 After unsuccessful negotiations, in 1893, Nobel sued Abel and Dewar over patent infringement and lost the case.
 It then went to the Court of Appeal and the House of Lords in 1895, where he also lost the two appeals and the Nobel's Explosives Company had to pay the costs.
 The claim was lost because the words "of the well-known soluble kind" in his patent were taken to mean soluble collodion, and to specifically exclude the ether-alcohol-insoluble guncotton.

 Uses

-Rifle grenades such as the ENERGA and Spigot mortar rounds used in the PIAT used Ballistite.
+Ballistite was historically used as propellant for pistol and rifle cartridges and artillery shells.
+Rifle grenades such as the ENERGA and Spigot mortar rounds used in the PIAT also used Ballistite.

 Ballistite is still manufactured as a solid fuel rocket propellant, although the less volatile but chemically similar diphenylamine is used instead of camphor.